apache/druid/docs/development/extensions-core/catalog.md

 The body is planned exactly as the equivalent query would be, so a projection matches the queries it was written to serve.
 Every aggregate needs an alias, which becomes the name of the stored column.
 Time granularity is expressed with `TIME_FLOOR`, as it would be in a query.

+Because the body is planned like a query, it is planned under the statement's own query context, including any `SET` clauses.
+Only context parameters that affect planning can change the stored definition; parameters that only affect query execution have no effect, since the body is planned and stored rather than run.
+The context itself is not part of the definition: what the catalog stores is the projection the body planned to, so nothing from the statement's context is carried over to queries that later use it.
+Note also that a projection is matched to a query by its shape, so a definition planned under a context that changes that shape only matches queries run under the same context.

 A projection body accepts a select list, an optional `WHERE` and an optional `GROUP BY`.
 It cannot use `ORDER BY`, `LIMIT` or `HAVING`: a projection's ordering follows its grouping columns and is not something you choose.
 It also